 Paul: I’d go back to what we were saying at the very start.

 Des: That Michael Porter paper?

 Paul: Yeah.
 Honestly, that Michael Porter paper is phenomenal.
-It’s the kind of thing a lot of people read in university and granted when you were in university you didn’t know anything about anything almost.
+It’s the kind of thing a lot of people read in university and went, “Alright, grand.”
+When you were in university you didn’t know anything about anything almost.

 Des: You didn’t have the relevant problems to the solutions offered.

 Paul: Yeah, or the experience to actually think of that.
 The Michael Porter paper is really inspirational and people should read it and really internalize it.